Pros and cons of moving to Johannesburg

 + PRO: Large range of activities

 There’s a lot to see and do in Johannesburg, even though the city is better known for work than leisure.
-Aside from its shopping malls, it has a rich history celebrated through a variety of museums and memorials such as the Apartheid Museum, the Mandela house in Soweto and the Africa Museum in Newtown.
+Aside from its shopping malls, it has a rich history celebrated through a variety of museums and memorials such as the Apartheid Museum, the Mandela House in Soweto and Museum Africa in Newtown.
 Nature lovers don’t have to travel far out of the city to get a safari fix, with the famous Lion Park just 45 minutes away.
 There are natural attractions in the city as well, including the Johannesburg Botanical Gardens, Emmarentia Dam, the Johannesburg Zoo and Zoo Lake.

 Safety in Johannesburg